deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Trim final newlines

 While we typically want a final newline, having more than one final newline looks sloppy.
-This setting will automatically trim any final newlines from the end of the file when you save it.
+This setting will automatically trim any additional final newlines from the end of the file when you save it.

 GUI setting: `Files: Trim Final Newlines` to `true`.